Lab4 Training regression model and Epochs | PyShine

 A quick and easy multilayer Regression model

-Hi there! today we will build a multilayer model that should be like this figure: .
+Hi there! today we will build a multilayer model.
 Lets import the necessary components.

 from keras.models import Sequential